 King County receives road revenues from a variety of sources, including a dedicated unincorporated King County property tax, federal and state grants, gas tax, local taxes and road mitigation payments from private developments.
-The dedicated property tax and gas tax provide the largest portion of funding for the Road Services Division (((70% in 2012)) 71% in 2014).
-The property tax is tied to the assessed value of properties in unincorporated King County. ((Property values in King County have been dropping in recent years and are not projected to rise in the near term.))

-During the recession, property values in unincorporated King County dropped sharply.
-While the economy has shown signs of recovery future growth in revenues is significantly limited by state law and is not predicted to recover in real terms during the horizon of this plan. ((The gas tax is also volatile)) Gas tax revenues have been flat, in part because of vehicles that are more fuel efficient, lower sales of gas due to the economic conditions, driving patterns, and a decline in the allocation to King County due to reduction in road miles from recent annexations.
+The dedicated property tax and gas tax provide the largest portion of funding for the Road Services Division (70% in 201271% in 2014).
+The property tax is tied to the assessed value of properties in unincorporated King County.
+Property values in King County have been dropping in recent years and are not projected to rise in the near term.
+During the recession, -property values in unincorporated King County dropped sharply.
+While the economy has shown signs of recovery, it will be years before the tax base for roads funding returns to pre-recession values in real terms.
+The gas tax is also volatileGas tax revenues have been flat, in part because of vehicles that are more fuel efficient, lower sales of gas due to the economic conditions and a decline in the allocation to King County due to reduction in road miles from recent annexations.